 Cystic Fibrosis (CF) awareness month is extremely important to my family (and my future in-laws) because of my partner, Mason.
 He has CFTRΔΔ508.
 CF is the most common fatal genetic disease affecting Canadian children and young adults.
 There is no cure for CF. The degree of severity differs from person to person but typically loss of lung function is the leading cause of death in the majority of CF patients.
-To raise awareness for CF, I thought I would share 5 CF facts with you guys today.

 The following information came from CF Canada (one of the world’s top 3 charitable organizations committed to finding a cure or control of CF).
 Their mission is to end CF. They will help people living with CF by funding world-class research, advocating for high-quality personalized CF care by raising and allocating funds for those purposes.
 CF Canada’s vision is “a world without cystic fibrosis” which is a common hashtag you will see on Instagram and Twitter.

 Here are 5 facts to help raise awareness for cystic fibrosis.

 Fact #1: It is estimated that 1 in every 3,600 children born in Canada has CF.

 More than 4,100 Canadian children, adolescents, and adults with CF attend specialized CF clinics.